Educational Resources

 Be Intentional About Your Spending

-Women of color are the fastest growing group of entrepreneurs in the country but receive far less in capital funding than their white counterparts.
+Women of color are the fastest-growing group of entrepreneurs in the country but receive far less capital funding than their white counterparts.
 By redirecting economic resources, buyers and brands have the potential to address this wealth gap and better distribute dollars to create change.
 Learn about the power in your spending here.

 Use Your Voice and Platforms